stjepangolemac/txs/README.md

 cargo run -- ./data/sample.csv
 ```

-Behaviors are fully tested which can be checked by doing:
+Common transaction combinations and behaviors are fully tested which can be checked by doing:

 ```
 cargo test